 Otherwise, you might have some trouble with either the temperature, humidity, or the appliance itself.
 So, if your aircon unit’s BTU spec is too high, that can eventually shorten your machine’s lifespan.

-To maintain the desired temperature, an aircon with more BTUs than the needed will cool quickly.
+To maintain the desired temperature, an aircon with more BTUs than needed will cool quickly.
 But having to constantly cycle on and off in fitful spurts of time can cause the aircon compressor to malfunction at one point.

 Less isn’t a Solution Either

-On the contrary, buying an air conditioner with fewer BTUs than the necessary will virtually lead to the same results.
+On the contrary, buying an air conditioner with fewer BTUs than necessary will virtually lead to the same results.

 When your aircon doesn’t have enough energy to handle the set requirements, it will have to run continuously without reaching the desired temperature.